457 Plan Overview

 The Plan is a voluntary plan available to all full-time employees and permanent part-time employees (hired before January 1, 2004) of the State, and employees of political subdivisions and other public entities that have adopted the State Plan.There are no age or length of service requirements.
 You are automatically 100% vested immediately upon joining the Plan.

 Contributions under the Plan are made by participants through a reduction in salary.
-To participate, you must agree to defer a minimum of $12.50 per biweekly pay period.
+To participate, you must agree to defer a minimum of $35.00 per biweekly pay period or $70.00 per month.
 Under the Plan, the maximum annual contribution amount is set by Internal Revenue Service (IRS) guidelines on a yearly basis.
 You may view the current limits here.

-For more information on whether or not you are eligible for the the increased contribution limits, please contact the NDC Local Office.
+For more information on your annual contribution limits, please contact the NDC Local Office.

-If you are enrolled in the plan and would like to change your contribution amount or stop contributing, you will need to complete a Payroll Deduction Form.
-This form must be returned to the Carson City office.
-The amounts previously contributed will remain in the Plan until you become entitled to a distribution under the Plan provisions.
+If you are enrolled in the Plan and would like to change your contribution amount or stop contributing, you will need to complete a Payroll Contribution Form.
+This form can be returned to the NDC Administrative Office by fax or email.
+Amounts you contribute will remain in the Plan until you become entitled to a distribution under the Plan provisions.

 Withdrawals are allowed only upon separation from service, attainment of age 70½ or death, which are considered to be triggering events.
 The Plan also includes a provision allowing the in-service distribution of accounts that do not exceed $5,000 if: